Local Stories

 “Why would I go anywhere else?”

+Clair Angland has rarely seen a problem he didn’t want to solve.
 Years ago, as a contractor in the Alexandria area, when he saw how much labor could be wasted, he figured out the smartest way to clear leaves, install a door, or pour a foundation.

+When he experienced how uncomfortable pullout beds are, he invented a solution called the Sleeper Helper, which he’s been selling like hotcakes for the past 23 years.
 And when he noticed that the manufacturer producing his Sleeper Helpers, Reprocessed Plastics, Inc. (RPI) in Garfield, Minnesota, was due for some upgrades, he offered to buy them out.

 Actually, that last story was a little more involved.